 \subsubsection{Momentum Federated Averaging}

-A frequent optimization method in stochastic gradient descent (SGD) is momentum-federated learning.
-Contributing a portion of the past gradient to the current gradient update hastens the convergence of the learning process.
-This aids the optimization process in overcoming minute oscillations and accelerating convergence to the ideal result.
-The main goal of momentum FL is to include the momentum notion in FL.
-Similar to how momentum functions in SGD, while updating the local model on each node, the prior local gradient direction is also considered in addition to the current local gradient (See Fig. \ref{MFL}).
+One common optimization technique in SGD is momentum-federated learning.
+This method involves incorporating a fraction of the previous gradient into the current gradient update, which accelerates the convergence of the learning process.
+This enhances the optimization process by addressing small oscillations and speeding up convergence towards the optimal outcome.
+The primary objective of momentum federated learning is to integrate the concept of momentum into federated learning.
+Similar to SGD, momentum federated learning takes into account the previous local gradient direction along with the current local gradient when updating the local model on each node Fig.\ref{MFL}.
 In this figure, $m(t)$ and $\beta$ are momentum functions and momentum parameters, respectively.